natwonglakhon/main/_pages/about.md

 Grew up in Thailand and Branch out to Australia
 ======
 I was born in a rural area in Sakon Nakhon province, Northeastern region of Thailand.
-I moved to Bankok in 2016 to pursue my undergraduate at Department of Physics, Faculty of Science, Mahidol University.
+I moved to Bangkok in 2016 to pursue my undergraduate at Department of Physics, Faculty of Science, Mahidol University.
 I won scholarships to do my PhD at Grifftih University.
 My PhD project is "Extracting information and controlling quantum systems" where my superviosrs are [Prof. Howard M. Wiseman](https://howardwiseman.me) and [Dr. Areeya Chantasri](https://areeyachantasri.com).

 Mention something about quantum physics?
 ======